antonioscardace/Tina/README.md

 ## Data Preparation

 After obtaining the dataset [access](https://adni.loni.usc.edu/data-samples/access-data/), a CSV file of **T1-weighted** brain MRIs for **AD** and **CN** diagnoses was downloaded to `/data/raw/collection.csv`.
 The [dataset-prep](/notebooks/01-dataset-prep.ipynb) notebook was used to filter and clean this dataset, ensuring no more than two MRIs per patient were selected.
-The resultant image IDs were used to create a new collection on [USC IDA](https://ida.loni.usc.edu/login.jsp), and the corresponding `.zip` files were downloaded to the `/data/images/` directory.
-Then, custom [bash scripts](/data/images/) were used to extract and organize the MRI scans.
+The resultant image IDs were used to create a new collection on [USC IDA](https://ida.loni.usc.edu/login.jsp), and the corresponding `.zip` files were downloaded to the `/data/images/` directory.<br/>
+Once the images were downloaded, custom bash scripts were used to extract and organize the MRI scans before preprocessing.
 More info is available in the [project report](/docs/report.pdf).

 Each MRI undergoes preprocessing, resulting in a normalized, skull-stripped, and corrected brain MRI.
 After the scans were extracted and organised, a preprocessing script was used to complete the following steps for each image, taking approximately 2 minutes per image: